Pruning Fruit Trees

 - Select a shoot to continue as the leader.

 - Select two or three more shoots growing from the leader for more scaffold branches.
 Compare the length on them with the leader and prune them 6 to 12 inches shorter than the leader.

 - Scaffold branches developed in previous seasons will have formed secondary shoots.
 On each scaffold, save two to four of these new shoots that are growing 6 inches or more away from the leader.
 Remove shoots that are growing upright or below the main scaffold.
 Be careful not to remove the spurs.

 - Prune the scaffolds of the tree so they are in balance.
-Do not let lower branches outgrow the upper portions of the tree, nor the upper branches grow longer and “shade out” the lower ones.
+Do not let lower branches outgrow the upper portions of the tree, nor the upper branches grow longer and block the sun from reaching the lower ones.

 By Sherri Sanders